Community and Health Provider-driven Social Accountability Intervention (CaPSAI)

 - Accountability issues were prioritised with community members and health providers.

 - Continuous follow-up of issues in the action plans.

-- Cost of family planning services has been standardised to wave out illicit charges by the health providers from the clients.
+- Cost of family planning services has been standardised to eradicate illicit charges by health providers.

 - Health goods have been regulated by the Department of Health.

-- Community members are more enlightened to hold healthcare duty bearers accountable.
+- Community members are better informed and hence better equipped to hold healthcare duty bearers accountable.

-- Dissatisfied client or patient can channel grievances to health authorities authorities.
+- Dissatisfied clients or patients can reportproblems to health authorities authorities.

 - Community Steering Committees have been instituted to liaise between communities and health facilities to ensure effective flow of information (e.g. on healthcare rights).